BdEINSALyon/prodmanager/README.md

-# ProMan - Production Manager
+# ProdManager - Production Manager
 This app manage a production server based on Docker.

 ## Deployment
 You can deploy this app by using Docker

 ## Project structure
-The python package `proman` contains the base application to launch.
+The python package `prodmanager` contains the base application to launch.
 Main of the app logic remains into the `manager` application.

 ## CLI